Outthinking and Outflanking our Opponents

-SL Green Realty in a litigation against a major gaming company arising out of the bidding process to run New York’s Aqueduct racetrack casino.
+SL Green Realty in a litigation against a major gaming company stemming from the bidding process to run New York’s Aqueduct racetrack casino.

 Apollo Management and its portfolio company, Hexion Specialty Chemicals, in litigation arising from Hexion’s proposed $15 billion merger with Huntsman Chemicals.
 Kasowitz prosecuted an expedited proceeding against Credit Suisse and Deutsche Bank to compel specific performance of the banks’ commitments to fund the acquisition, and successfully negotiated a settlement with Huntsman.
 The Wall Street Journal lauded the settlement as a “sweet deal” for Apollo and Hexion.

 Freescale Semiconductor in defending against injunctive and damages litigation by senior lenders who claimed that a material adverse change had occurred, and that their interests were diluted, when the company issued incremental debt of $750 million.
 This case involved expedited discovery and a number of appellate proceedings.